 In weekly information sessions, undergraduate research advisors answer questions and talk about strategies for getting involved in undergraduate research at UT.
 Info sessions are open to students from all disciplines and majors.

-Fall 2016 Info Sessions
+Fall 2020 OUR Info Sessions

-Fall 2016 OUR Workshops
+Fall 2020 OUR Virtual Workshops

 Research posters are a key method of communicating research in the sciences, so we invite you to learn about creating and presenting research posters at our poster design workshop.
 We’ll discuss the organization and goals of poster sessions; design principles that will help you present key information on a poster in a visually appealing way; and strategies for discussing your work with poster session attendees.
 All students will be given access to a poster design template via Canvas.

-Establishing Yourself as a Researcher
+Establishing yourself as a researcher (Nov.
+12)

 When it comes to career planning for the long term as a researcher, it’s important to have a coherent profile—a common thread running throughout your work, and an online presence establishing your expertise on your topic.
 We’ll discuss ways you can fine-tune your ideas into an agenda you can pursue in graduate school, online venues for establishing your footprint as an up-and-coming researcher (e.g. digital repositories, blogs, Twitter, Academia.edu, Researchgate, Google Scholar) and more general advice for taking ownership of your expertise.
-This workshop counts as a Research Preparation workshop for the OUR Research Training Certificate.